 because it is just a repetition of the

 right-hand side of the previous equation.
-Here’s another proof of the
+Let’s write another proof of

 , this time using an equations